pgxcentre/genipe/docs/execution_time.rst

 .. note::

-   On some installation, when executing the analysis with *n* threads, *OPENBLAS* automatically uses all the CPUs for each thread, such that the load quickly increases to *n* times the number of CPUs.
+   Depending on the installation, when executing the analysis with *n* threads, *OPENBLAS* (typical python environment) or *MKL* (miniconda environment) automatically use all the CPUs for each thread, such that the load quickly increases to *n* times the number of CPUs.
 Such high load slows down the analysis considerably.

-   To avoid this, always export the following environment variable and specify the total number of threads using the ``--nb-process`` option.
+   To avoid this, always export the following environment variables and specify the total number of threads using the ``--nb-process`` option.

    .. code-block:: bash

       export OPENBLAS_NUM_THREADS=1
+      export MKL_NUM_THREADS=1

 We are planning to optimize the Cox's proportional hazard regression in the near future.